stephendawsondev/janhackathonteam11/documentation/criteria.md

 ### New Site Users

-- As a new visitor, I want to see a demo on how to plan my budget, so that I can understand how the website can help me with my financial planning.
+- **Demo for Budget Planning:** As a new visitor, I want to access a demo that guides me in budget planning, providing insights into how the website can assist me in financial planning.

-- As a new user, I want to easily find and use the sign-up option, so that I can create an account.
+- **Effortless Sign-Up:** As a new user, I seek a straightforward sign-up option that enables me to create an account seamlessly.

-- As a user, I want to browse a variety of financial articles, so that I can learn more about managing my finances.
+- **Financial Articles:** I want to browse a wide range of financial articles as a user, empowering me to enhance my financial management skills.

-- As a new site user, I want to be able to create an account, So that I can start setting up my own budget.
+- **Account Creation:** As a new site user, I desire the ability to create an account, initiating my journey toward setting up my personalized budget.

-- As a registered user, I want to be able to log into my account securely, So that I can access my budgeting information.
+- **Secure Login:** As a registered user, I require secure and hassle-free access to my account, allowing me to retrieve and manage my budgeting information.

-- As a new site user, I want to be able to contact the Website, So that I can get in touch with the app.
+- **Contact Option:** For queries and communication, I seek a convenient contact option as a new site user, ensuring I can easily get in touch with the platform.

-- As a user, I want to access a FAQ section, so that I can find answers to common questions without having to contact support directly.
+- **FAQ Access:** I want access to a FAQ section as a user, offering solutions to common questions, eliminating the need for direct support contact.

-- As a user, I want to learn more about the company and its mission, so that I can feel confident in using the website.
+- **Learn About the Company:** As a user, I aim to gain insights into the company's mission and values, fostering confidence in utilizing the website.

 ### Returning Site Users

-- As a returning user, I want to easily log in to my account, so that I can continue managing my budget and accessing personalized content.
+- **Efficient Log-In:** As a returning user, I expect a straightforward log-in process, enabling quick access to my account for continued budget management and personalized content.

-- As a returning user, I want to log in and view my dashboard, so that I can quickly see an overview of my financial situation.
+- **Dashboard Overview:** I want to log in and swiftly access my dashboard as a returning user, granting me a comprehensive overview of my financial situation.

-- As a returning user, I want to add and categorize my income on the dashboard, so that I can keep track of my earnings and understand where my money comes from.
+- **Income Management:** Returning users seek the capability to effortlessly add and categorize their income on the dashboard, providing clarity on earnings sources.

-- As a returning user, I want to record and categorize my expenses, so that I can monitor where my money is going and manage my spending better.
+- **Expense Tracking:** I aspire to record and categorize my expenses effortlessly as a returning user, ensuring a detailed overview of my spending habits and better financial management.

-- As a returning user, I want to set financial goals on a weekly, monthly, and yearly basis, so that I can plan my savings and spending according to my short-term and long-term.
+- **Financial Goals:** Returning users desire the ability to set financial goals on weekly, monthly, and yearly bases, facilitating savings and spending planning for short-term and long-term objectives.

-- As a returning user, I want to generate reports of my income, expenses, and goal progress, so that I can have a detailed understanding of my financial planing.
+- **Detailed Reports:** I require the capability to generate reports encompassing income, expenses, and goal progress as a returning user, facilitating a comprehensive understanding of my financial planning.

-- As a user, I want my financial data to be secure and private, So that I can trust the platform with sensitive information.
+- **Data Security:** All users expect their financial data to be handled securely and privately, establishing trust in the platform's handling of sensitive information.